Direct-Response Search Advertising with Google Ads

 ...as distinct from mass marketing that’s primarily intended to keep your company name and products constantly in front of prospects through a variety of (expensive) media, in the hope that you’ll be top-of-mind when someone is ready to buy a product like yours.

-I believe that for best effectiveness and highest return on investment, advertising that produces immediate direct response from prospective buyers should be the first priority for any tourism business owner whose product lends itself to this approach.
+For best effectiveness and highest return on investment, advertising that produces immediate direct response from prospective buyers should be the first priority for any business owner whose product or service lends itself to this approach.

 And that Google Ads provides the best single set of tools available for implementing direct response online.